axialeaa/DoormatCarpetExtension/README.md

   * Must be a non-negative number

 ## jukeboxDiscProgressSignal
-Comparators measure how much of the music disc has been played by the jukebox, instead of the exact disc type.
+Comparators measure how much of the music disc has been played by the jukebox, instead of the disc index.
 * Type: `Boolean`
 * Default value: `false`
 * Allowed options: `true`, `false`